The biggest immigration myth is the lie that we need immigration to solve ‘the skills shortage’.

-BA’s recently installed computer system has now suffered its sixth major crash in one year.
+Therefore, BA’s recently installed computer system had suffered its sixth major crash in one year.

 Maybe it’s just a coincidence that BA made seven hundred very experienced British computer staff redundant.

-Perhaps it’s just a coincidence that BA outsourced their computer work to very inexperienced Indian workers.
+Perhaps it’s just another coincidence that BA outsourced their computer work to very inexperienced Indian workers.

 Temporary Work Permits v Passports